fathertime100/apollo-coin/README.md

 * Reward address: leave blank
 * Reward %: leave blank

-j.
+p.
 Click **OK** to add the masternode

-k.
+q.
 Click **Start All**

-l.
+r.
 Go back to your SSH session and enter the following command and hit enter.
 ```
 Apollond masternode status
 ```